kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/know-your-purpose.md

 ## Selecting your general purpose

 As mentioned in Lesson 2, technical professionals write all the time.
-However, we can categorise the writing that they do into five types based on the general purpose:
+However, we can categorise the writing that they do into four main types based on the general purpose:

 1. **Informational Writing**
     - **Purpose**: To provide the reader with helpful knowledge and insight.